sweeetland/lambda-hooks/README.md

 ## Motivation

-When working with AWS lambda functions, typically, there's some repeated actions that you need to do on every invocation.
-Things like logging the event, parsing the event body, schema validation, handling unexpected errors etc. It easy to end up with a lot of repeated but necessary code in your lambda functions.
+When working with AWS lambda functions, typically, there's some frequent actions that you need to do on every invocation.
+Things like logging the event, parsing the event body, schema validation, handling unexpected errors etc. It's easy to end up with a lot of *repeated* but *necessary* code in your lambda functions.

 I wanted a **simple**, **easy to use** solution, with **minimal overhead** and good **TypeScript** support.
 Where I could define these actions once to share across all my related lambdas, keeping my lambdas for business logic only.